fastify/fastify-multipart/README.md

     // be careful of permission issues on disk and not overwrite
     // sensitive files that could cause security risks

-    // also, consider that if the file stream is not emptied, the
+    // also, consider that if the file stream is not consumed, the
     // onEnd callback won't be called
   }
 })